tannerntannern/budgeteer/README.md

 | `allNodes` | An array of all the nodes that were created by the three node type functions |
 | `tranfers` | A `TwoKeyMap` (see the [generated docs][1]) that maps pairs of nodes to the amount transferred between them |
 | `balances` | An ES6 `Map` of the final balance at each node after all the consuming and supplying is over |

+## Resetting the Network
+If you want to clear all nodes and setup a new network, use the `reset()` function.

 # Author
 Tanner Nielsen <tannerntannern@gmail.com>